OleDakotaJoe/clonr/README.md

 Then you'll be asked
 ```
 What do you want the starting version to be?
-(1.0.0)
 ```
 Type in your response.
-Let's say I just press enter.
+Lets say I said "1.0.0"

 Go check your files:
 Your file should now look like this